Updated: 12/01/2019 by Computer Hope

-- Notably was the scientific director of the American Expedition on Mount Everest in 1998, one of the first major scientific expeditions on Everest.
-Hawley's work has been featured in major media such as National Geographic, Time, the New York Times, and on numerous television networks.
+- Notably was the scientific director of the American expedition on Mount Everest in 1998, one of the first major scientific expeditions on Everest.
+Hawley's work was featured in major media, such as National Geographic, Time, the New York Times, and on numerous television networks.

 - Bhutan: A Visual Odyssey Across the Last Himalayan Kingdom (2003).

 Honors and awards

 - Van Cliburn competition for amateur pianists, first prize (2002).

 "Sought to creatively stretch digital infrastructures, embedding intelligence into all sorts of artifacts and advancing the web of communications."